Odeefuo Boa Amponsem III

-He completed his education in 1957 and resumed his traditional duty as "Denkyirahene" ruler of the Denkyira state in the latter part of 1957 till his passing in 2015.

-He was buried in April 2022 and his successor still remains unknown as at 2022.
+He completed his education in 1957 and resumed his traditional duty as "Denkyirahene" ruler of the Denkyira state in the latter part of 1957 till his passing in 2016.
+He was buried in April 2022.

 Childhood

-Odeefuo Boa Amponsem was born on November 11, 1923 as a first child and only son of Kwasi Apeagyei and Abena Tweneboa (from Agona royalist clan), both residents of Jukwa, Central Region.
+Odeefuo Boa Amponsem was born on 11 November 1923 as a first child and only son of Kwasi Apeagyei and Abena Tweneboa (from Agona royalist clan), both residents of Jukwa, Central Region.